 Geraldton Dog Rescue

 The Role of a Foster Carer

 Our furry friends need a place to stay when between homes.
 Therefore new foster carers are always welcome.

 Most dogs require a foster home for one to four weeks.
 Foster carers can choose what breed, size or sex of dog they are willing to look after.
 However, a prospective foster carer must consider the following criteria (Click the Criteria button above).

 You are never obliged or expected to accept a foster dog unless it is convenient for you at the time.
 Holidays, visitors, ill health, new babies, etc. will always take priority.

-If you would like to give foster caring a go then please contact us.
+If you would like to give foster caring a go then please register on this link.